laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 }
 ```

-We're using Laravel's powerful validation feature to ensure that the user provides a message, and that it won't the 255 character limit of the database column we'll be creating.
+We're using Laravel's powerful validation feature to ensure that the user provides a message, and that it won't exceed the 255 character limit of the database column we'll be creating.

-We're then creating a record that will belong to the logged in user by leveraging a `chirps()` relationship that we will create next.
+We're then creating a record that will belong to the logged in user by leveraging a `chirps` relationship that we will create next.

-And then finally, when using Inertia, we can return a `redirect()` to instruct Inertia to reload our `chirps.index` route.
+And finally, when using Inertia, we can return a redirect response to instruct Inertia to reload our `chirps.index` route.

 ## Creating a relationship

-You may have noticed in the previous step that we called a `chirps()` method on the `$request->user()` object.
-This method doesn't actually exist yet, but it would be nice if it did.
-We can do this by creating a "has many" relationship on our `User` model:
+You may have noticed in the previous step that we called a `chirps` method on the `$request->user()` object.
+We need to create this method on our `User` model to define a "has many" relationship:

 ```php filename=app/Models/User.php
 <?php